killercup/angular-epicmodel/README.md

 ## Usage

 You should read the documentation for `src/model.coffee`.
+It's quite comprehensive and full of examples.

 ## Features